 This error will auto-reset after PV-voltage has dropped to safe limit.
 This error is an indication that the PV-array configuration with regard to open-circuit voltage is critical for this charger.
 Check configuration, and if required, re-organise panels.

 The current from the solar-panel array has exceeded 75A.
 This error could be generated due to an internal system fault.
 Disconnect the charger from all power-sources, wait 3 minutes, and power-up again.
-If the error persists the controller is probably faulty.
-This error will auto-reset.
+If the error persists the controller is probably faulty, contact your dealer.

 Communication with one of the paralleled controllers was lost.
 To clear the warning, switch the controller off and back on

 The controller is being paralleled to another controller that has different settings and/or a different charge algorithm.